Webinar Series: Understanding and Preparing Waivers

 Webinar 2: Extreme Hardship and Discretion

 This webinar will explore the legal standard of "extreme hardship," whose meaning derives from case law and is central to many of the inadmissibility waivers.
-Presenters will discuss the current U.S. Citizenship and Immigration Services, or USCIS, guidance on extreme hardship and how that is applied to waiver adjudication.
+Presenters will discuss the current U.S. Citizenship and Immigration Services guidance on extreme hardship and how that is applied to waiver adjudication.
 The presenters will also discuss the role that discretion plays.

 This webinar will focus on preparing the declarations of the qualifying relative and the waiver applicant and obtaining the documents that support each hardship claim.
-The presenters will provide practical advice on how to identify other potential supporting statements, locate and use experts, and obtain reports, articles or other documentation.
+The presenters will provide practical advice on how to identify other potential supporting documents; locate and use experts; and obtain reports, articles or other evidence.

 Webinar 4: Putting the Case Together

 This webinar will cover the I-601A provisional waiver program.
 The presenters will also cover how to present your client's waiver application to USCIS in a persuasive and organized manner.
-They will discuss how to prepare an effective cover letter, identify the documentation in an index, and organize all the documents.
+They will discuss how to prepare an effective cover letter, identify the documentation in an index of exhibits and organize all the documents.